 - a. show the sea / coastal water in blue. - b.
-Include symbols for Lyttelton Port and the inland ports - Clearly show the ONL and ONF areas from the other 'Protected Places, Landscapes and Features' layers
+Include symbols for Lyttelton Port and the inland ports

 The Greater Christchurch area is defined by a unique network of water bodies, including braided rivers with alpine origins, and spring-fed rivers and streams that flow through the urban environment and estuaries before reaching the coast.
 Its key blue elements include the Waimakariri, Ōtākaro / Avon and Ōpāwaho / Heathcote rivers, and Te Ihutai / Avon-Heathcote Estuary.
 The north-eastern shores of Te Waihora / Lake Ellesmere are also within the defined area of Greater Christchurch.